- Wittner Finetune-Pegs function like guitar pegs, and have the appearance of standard wooden pegs

 - The pegs turn easily with very little effort, and won’t become stiff over time, which is of great benefit to players suffering from arthritis or repetitive strain injury

 I am delighted by the opportunity to express to you and your company (Wittner) how incredibly pleased I am with your product.
 Robert Cauer of Los Angeles, a longtime caretaker of my instruments, has installed them so far on my three violins – the 1720 Stradivarius, the Pressenda and the violin which I practice on during vacation in extreme humidity in places like the Caribbean and dry climates such as the mountains of Colorado.
 This has solved my problems with pegs sticking and slipping which plagued me!
-I also feel that your pegs are saving my arm from strain and the onset of physical problems caused by wresting with sticking or slipping pegs.
+I also feel that your pegs are saving my arm from strain and the onset of physical problems caused by wrestling with sticking or slipping pegs.
 It is so delightfully easy to tune my violin onstage before performing a major concerto with orchestra.
 I am a huge fan and am spreading the word about this wonderful product wherever I go just because I like them so much.
 Thank you for making them.

 – Elizabeth Pitcairn, Solo Violinist